distbit0/distbit.xyz/_posts/2026-02-03-actually-impact-futures.md

 `outcome_b_implied_spread(t) = (spot(t) - price_b(t)) / probability_a(t)`.

 Under the pricing identity above, these are two estimates of the same event spread.
 When both quotes are available, the oracle always combines the estimates according to a disclosed rule that weights their relative reliability.
 Weighting the outcome-A-derived estimate by `1-probability_a` and the outcome-B-derived estimate by `probability_a` exactly produces the direct difference `price_a - price_b`, but those mechanical weights need not be best when one conditional quote is much less reliable than the other.
-If only one quote is available, the oracle can use the estimate derived from that quote, spot, and probability.
+If only one quote is available, the oracle can use an impact estimate derived from that quote, spot, and probability.

 Probability amplification is the main conceptual trade-off.
 At `probability_a = 5%`, the outcome-B-derived estimate divides its input difference by `0.05`, so a `$1` input error becomes a `$20` spread error.
 The outcome-A-derived estimate divides by `0.95`, but its source quote comes from the lower-probability outcome and can be harder to price accurately.
 The reliability weighting balances these two sources of error rather than selecting an outcome mechanically.
-Its exact specification is an implementation detail.
+Its exact specification is out of scope.

 The baseline accepts observations only while `probability_a(t)` is between 5% and 95%.
-This is the probability band.
+This is the permitted probability band.
 An eligible observation is a synchronous sample of probability, spot, and at least one conditional quote taken while probability is in-band.
 In particular, the spot used for the final eligible observation must be sampled at the same time as its probability, not at a later time.

 The oracle uses the most recent 24 cumulative eligible hours before resolution.
 Ineligible periods are skipped, and later eligible observations after re-entry displace older ones.
 If fewer than 24 eligible hours exist, contracts using the index refund.
 The exact safeguards governing disconnected or stale observations remain implementation details to be worked out.